FairwindsOps/lambda-kube-aws-rtsync/README.md

 Copying all the routes over by hand: right out.
 Rather, let's write a Lambda function to do this for us.
 Since a new route is created/removed whenever a new Kubernetes node is initialized/terminated, we already have a pretty good trigger available.
 We can use scaling activities on the Kubernetes node Autoscaling Group to trigger our Lambda function.

+**Note**: After more contemplation, since the scaling activities will happen well before Kubernetes has assigned the new node a CIDR, I am now skeptical that the scaling trigger for this function will function as we really want it to.
+It is probably best that we put a cron style trigger in place as well.
+Since new nodes can take upwards of 10 minutes to come online fully, the cron schedule can be fairly generous.
+There is no detriment (besides cost?) to running this function on a more frequent basis.

 # Variables

 ####AWS region